Internet-lab/LinuxPC/README.md

 d.
 Touch up the VM
   - If not already logged in, start the (Build) VM and log in as `labuser`.
-  - Change the screen background.
+  - Change the wallpaper of the desktop.
 There are templates available for PC1, PC2, ...
   - In the *Activities*, remove the icon for `Help` and add icons for `Wireshark`, `Screenshot`, `LXTerminal`, `Files`,  and `Mousepad`.
   - Change the power saving mode to prevent that the system locks  the screen after an idle period or suspends.
 In the Ubuntu desktop go to `Settings→ Ports`.
 In *Power Saving*, select **Never**.
 In *Suspend & Power Button*, set *Automatic Suspend* to **Off**.
   - In the file `/usr/share/applications/wireshark.desktop`, change the line `Exec=wireshark %f` to *`Exec=sudo wireshark %f`*.